Hitman 2: Silent Assassin: Plot

-Following the events of Hitman: Codename 47, two men investigate the massacre left by Agent 47 at the facility of his creator, Dr. Ort-Meyer, in Romania.
+Following the events of Hitman: Codename 47 (2000), two men investigate the massacre left by Agent 47 at the facility of his creator, Dr. Ort-Meyer, in Romania.
 One of them recognizes the former assassin on video footage of the events, and decides that they must "hire" him.
 Meanwhile, 47, having retired after erasing all evidence of his existence, leads a new life as a humble gardener at a Sicilian church owned by the Reverend Emilio Vittorio.
 One day, after 47 attends confession to ask for forgiveness for his past, a group of unknown men arrive at the church and abduct Vittorio, leaving behind a ransom note demanding $500,000.

 Unable to pay such a sum, 47 contacts his former employers, the International Contract Agency (ICA), for assistance.
 The organisation agrees to help in exchange for 47 returning to complete several contracts for them.
 Although he learns that the abduction was conducted by the local Mafia and kills the person who handled it, 47 is unable to find Vittorio, and is left to repay his debt to the ICA.
 His missions take him to various locations in Russia, Japan, Malaysia, Afghanistan and India, and each require collecting an important item for his client.
 In time, he eventually gives up his search for Vittorio, who he assumes is dead.

-After eliminating his last target, 47 is informed by the ICA that Vittorio's kidnapping was orchestrated by Sergei Zavorotko, the brother of Arkadij Jegorov (one of 47's five genetic donors and targets from the first game), in order to lure 47 out of retirement.
+After eliminating his last target, Agent 47 is informed by the ICA that Vittorio's kidnapping was orchestrated by Sergei Zavorotko, the brother of Arkadij Jegorov (one of 47's five genetic donors and targets from the first game), in order to lure 47 out of retirement.
 In addition, he learns that all the targets were connected to the sale of a nuclear warhead to Sergei, who needed them eliminated in order to conceal the fact that he intended to arm the warheads to missiles that possessed software which would disguise them as American-made, therefore bypassing the American missile defense system, and sell them to interested parties.
 47 pursues Sergei, who has taken Vittorio back to his church, and kills him and his men.
-Concerned for his soul, Vittorio begs 47 to renounce his path of violence and lead a good life, handing him his rosary.
-Unable to find inner peace, however, 47 leaves the rosary on the church's door, and formally returns to the ICA.
+Concerned for his soul, Vittorio begs 47 to renounce his path of violence and lead a good life, handing him his Rosary.
+Unable to find inner peace, however, Agent 47 leaves the Rosary on the church's door, and formally returns to the ICA.